The Adam Project cast | List of Characters in Netflix movie | Radio Times

 Who is Laura?
 Laura is Adam’s love interest tangled up in time confusion.
 She goes missing in a time-space anomaly, following which Adam dedicates himself to finding her by travelling back to his past.

 Where have I seen Zoe Saldana before?
-Zoe Saldana starred in the two highest-grossing films of all time, namely Avatar and Avengers: Endgame, and it also well know for her appearances in Guardians of the Galaxy, Pirates of the Caribbean and Star Trek.
+Zoe Saldana starred in the two highest-grossing films of all time, namely Avatar and Avengers: Endgame, and is also well-known for her appearances in Guardians of the Galaxy, Pirates of the Caribbean and Star Trek.

+Where have I seen Mark Ruffalo before?
+Mark Ruffalo’s most recent work was in Avengers: Endgame, Dark Waters and (briefly) Shang-Chi and the Legend of the Ten Rings.
+His acting talents have also extended into infamous romcoms such as 13 Going on 30, Rumour Has It and Begin Again, as well as critical hits like Zodiac and Spotlight.

 Walker Scobell plays young Adam Reed